Get a property report and suburb profile for any property in Newtown

 Newtown rental market trends

-The rental market in Newtown has experienced moderate growth, with house rents increasing by 2.9% over the past year to $895 per week, while unit rents have risen 6.7% to $640 per week.
-This steady demand highlights Newtown's appeal as a vibrant inner-city suburb, offering a balanced mix of lifestyle and investment potential.
+The rental market in Newtown has experienced moderate growth, with house rents increasing 2.9% over the past year to $895 per week, while unit rents have risen 6.7% to $640 per week.
+This steady demand, coupled with Newtown's vibrant culture and proximity to the city, continues to make it an attractive option for renters and investors alike.

 Suburbs near Newtown